This guide will:

 - From any screen in ChronOS, tap the Settings cog on the left side of the screen, then select Reader.

-- On the Reader screen, tap the A-Transaction toggle for the reader on which you'd like to configure A-Transactions.
+- On the Reader screen, make sure you're on the "Internal" page of the Readers screen, then tap the A-Transaction toggle for the reader on which you'd like to configure A-Transactions.
 A-Transactions must be enabled and configured for each reader separately.

-Be careful not to turn the reader power off!
+Be careful not to turn the reader power off on this screen!

-- On the screen that appears, tap the On/Off toggle to turn A-Transactions on, then use the down and up arrows to adjust the read occurrence threshold (left side) and the RSSI signal strength (right) to the desired values.
+- In the screen that appears, tap the On/Off toggle next to the AUX field to turn A-Transactions on, then use the down and up arrows to adjust the read occurrence threshold (left side) and the RSSI signal strength (right) to the desired values.
 The values depicted in the image below are an example of a good A-Transaction threshold, though with testing and experience, you my find values that work better for you.

 Tap Update when you're one adjusting the values.